Ismail Sabri: Operating hours for public transport services, public markets extended during Ramadan - Borneo Post Online

 However, he stressed final decision on whether to grant approval or not for those who wished to return to cities will be made after extensive discussions between the Ministry of Health, National Security Council and Royal Malaysia Police are held.

-The Muslim community is set to observe the Ramadan month from April 23 and will be celebrating Hari Raya Aidilfitri on May 24.
+The Muslim community is set to observe the Ramadan month tomorrow and is expected to celebrate Hari Raya Aidilfitri on May 24.